-Get involved in the planning process as it develops from early 2020 to mid-2021:
+Get involved in the planning process as it continues to develop:

 - Receive news and announcements through our Mailing List